 children of incarcerated parents

-This October, join SEE US, SUPPORT US (SUSU), a month of national awareness raising and activities to increase support for children of incarcerated parents.
-This year, SUSU focuses on supporting children’s educational success and wellbeing from early childhood through college.
-Throughout the month of October, we will share resources, tips, and stories on how to increase visibility and support for children of incarcerated parents, of all ages, in schools.
+SEE US, SUPPORT US (SUSU), is a month of national awareness raising and activities to increase support for children of incarcerated parents.
+In 2020, SUSU focused on supporting children’s educational success and wellbeing from early childhood through college.
+Throughout the month of October, we shared resources, tips, and stories on how to increase visibility and support for children of incarcerated parents, of all ages, in schools.

 Join See Us, Support Us month to:

 ► Learn tips for supporting young people’s learning and development, creating affirming spaces, and involving incarcerated parents in educational planning.

 ► Understand and gain tools to respond to young people’s unique concerns related to having an incarcerated parent during COVID-19.